xeden3/joplin-plugin-kity-minder/src/local-kity-minder/README.md

 # joplin-plugin-kity-minder  Kity Minder Mindmap Tools 思维导图插件

 Mind map (brain map) plugin based on Joplin

-I have used mind mapping solutions including PlantUML, but I still feel that the mind map cannot be presented well.
+I have used mind mapping solutions including PlantUML on Joplin, but I still feel that the mind map cannot be presented well.
 Based on my being a loyal user of Leanote, I found that Kity Minder's mind mapping tool is not used under Joplin.

 Forced to be helpless, I can only develop a plug-in for myself to use

 The project is open source, I hope you will like it